uci-cbcl/PyLOH/README.md

 **BASENAME** The base name of preprocessed files to be created.

-**--segments_bed SEGMENTS.bed** Use the genome segmentation stored in SEGMENTS.bed.
+**--segments_bed** Use the genome segmentation stored in SEGMENTS.bed.
 If not provided, use 22 autosomes as the segmentaion.
-But using automatic segmentation algorithm is highly recommended, such as [BICseq](http://compbio.med.harvard.edu/Supplements/PNAS11.html).
+But using automatic segmentation algorithm to generate SEGMENTS.bed is highly recommended, such as [BICseq](http://compbio.med.harvard.edu/Supplements/PNAS11.html).

 **--min_depth** Minimum depth in both normal and tumor sample required to use a site in the analysis.